 Wafa Alsaleh was one of three Saudi Human Rights Commission (HRC) members who visited prominent woman human rights activist Loujain Alhathloul in prison and received from Alhathloul reports of torture, including sexual assault, electrocution, death threats and other forms of mistreatment.

 Not only did she not investigate Alhathloul's claims of torture, a gross human rights violations, she also did nothing to protect Alhathloul from further mistreatment.

 "Wafa Alsaleh seems to have misunderstood her role as a human rights commissioner," said Sevag Kechichian, Gulf Researcher at Dawn.
 "Her role is not to protect the Saudi state and its rulers, or to whitewash their record, but to protect individuals from violations and abuses by anyone, including the country's rulers."

 According to Alhathloul's family and a memorandum they submitted to a Saudi court, on or about November 26, 2018, a committee from the Saudi governmental Human Rights Commission visited Alhathloul in the State Security Presidency's Dhahban Prison to inquire about her allegations of torture, sexual harassment, electrocution, and mistreatment.
 Saudi security forces had arrested Alhathloul and other women's rights activists on May 15, 2018, because of their activism against the ban on women driving and advocacy for protections against domestic violence.
 The visiting committee included Alsaleh, Amal al-Moallimi and Samha Saeed Alghamdi.

-According to her family and court records, Alhathloul told the three members of the Commission about incidents of torture, sexual harassment, electrocution, and threats of rape and mistreatment in prison.
+As reported by her family and in court records, Alhathloul told the three members of the Commission about the incidents of mistreatment, torture, sexual harassment, electrocution, and threats of rape she endured in prison.
 Alhtathoul asked them, "Will you be able to protect me?"